-Summary: Caloric restriction and periodic fasting are common in Blue Zones.
+Caloric restriction and refraining from eating at night are common in Blue Zones.
 Both these practices can significantly reduce risk factors for certain diseases and prolong healthy life.

 Another dietary factor common to many of the Blue Zones is moderate alcohol consumption.

 There is mixed evidence about whether moderate alcohol consumption reduces the risk of death.